 What’s weird to me is just how foreign and hostile these reviewers found this book to be.
 Even the fair-minded Farmer says the poems “make me feel…uncool,” that they’re “meant to” make readers like him “uncomfortable,” readers like him being “straight white males.”
 But if you asked any of Lockwood’s straight white male peers on Twitter, they would not tell you Homelandsexuals alienates them.
 They’d say it was accessible, that they recognized their world in it, that they talked that way and thought that way.
 In fact, that’s what most of her peers on Twitter would say, regardless of race or gender.

 Like many great poets before her, Lockwood has captured the everyday language of her world and elevated it to art.
 The “provocative,” “outrageous,” “edgy” bits are really just repurposed clichés from the absolute bottom of the barrel, phrases that have been typed into Google so many times they’ve been emptied of meaning: “do it standing up,” “‘loving her’ from behind,” “hot young amateur redheads,” “huge jugs.”
 Lockwood not only finds a way to make these old, stained words surprising, she builds real meaning with them.
 It’s impossible to really understand that meaning with your brain, but that’s what lets you fumble around in it more fully with your heart.

 The poet herself may sum it up best in a line from the collection’s final poem: “This is not something Emily Dickinson would have done.
 Or is it.”

-Lauren O’Neal is a freelance writer and editor working toward an MFA in creative writing in San Francisco.
-She has written for publications like Slate, the New Inquiry, and the Rumpus, and is currently on the editorial team at brand-new lit-mag Midnight Breakfast.
+Lauren O’Neal is a freelance writer and editor in San Francisco.
+Her work has appeared in publications like Slate, the New Inquiry, and LA Review of Books.
+She is the former assistant editor of The Rumpus and is currently an associate editor at Midnight Breakfast.
 You can follow her on Twitter at @laureneoneal.